souravsin9/Aviasales-Android-SDK-1/README.md

 For more information see the [demo project](https://github.com/KosyanMedia/Aviasales-Android-SDK/tree/master/simple_demo)

 ### Appodeal ads
-You can implement [Appodeal ads](http://www.appodeal.ru/) in your app and and get revenue from ads (available from Aviasales SDK v.2.1.3)
+You can implement [Appodeal ads](http://www.appodeal.ru/) in your app and and get revenue from them (available from Aviasales SDK v.2.1.3)

 ![][2]